-First of all, I should start by wishing all of my readers a Happy New Year, and a healthy and happy 2014!
+First of all, I should start by wishing all of my readers a Happy New Year, and health and happiness for the next 12 months!
 Now that the party season is over, January gives us a great opportunity to reevaluate our health and set some goals for the new year.
 It’s the ideal time to commit to improving your health, both by eliminating some of your bad dietary or lifestyle habits, and by creating some new, more health-affirming habits too.

 This is especially true of those who are suffering from Candida, because the holiday season is full of things that can make a Candida overgrowth worse.
 Sugary treats can feed the Candida colonies in your gut, while frequent colds and flus can weaken your immune system and leave you particularly vulnerable to Candida and other pathogens.
 By the time many of us reach the first week of January, we’re tired, sick and ready for a full detox.